Photo by Tom Parkes

 Treat specifications as first-class artifacts.
 Version-controlled, peer-reviewed, and tested for consistency.
 They're your single source of truth.
 Everything else generates from here.

-Less Is More
+Less is More

+Counter-intuitively, code is not an asset, it's a liability.
 Every line of code is a liability requiring maintenance.
 Every dependency adds complexity.
 Every feature must be justified.

 Ruthlessly cut complexity.
 Before adding anything, ask: is this necessary or merely convenient?
 Can we solve this with what we have?